 Thiruvananthapuram promotes the area’s hill stations,back waters, beaches, lagoons, and wildlife sanctuaries.
-The area is a popular tourism destination and receives chartered flights for medical tourism, as there are more than hundred recognised Ayurveda centres in and around the city.
+The area is a popular tourism destination and receives chartered flights for medical tourism, as there are more than hundred recognized Ayurveda centres in and around the city.
 This is primarily due to Ayurveda’s popularity in foreign countries.
 Medical tourism is further promoted by modern medicine hospitals in the city.
 Recuperation facilities are available at five star beach resorts and hill stations nearby.
-Dont skip these places to visit in kerala in december.
+Don’t skip these places to visit in december.

 The main tourist attractions in Thiruvananthapuram are :